- December 1, 2017

 - SKYWARN® Recognition Day

-SKYWARN® Recognition Day was developed in 1999 by the National Weather Service and the American Radio Relay League (ARRL).
-It celebrates the contributions that volunteer SKYWARN® radio operators make to the National Weather Service.
-During the day SKYWARN® operators visit National Weather Service (NWS) offices and contact other radio operators across the world.
+SKYWARN® Recognition Day was developed in 1999 by the National Weather Service and the American Radio Relay League.
+It celebrates the contributions that SKYWARN® volunteers make to the NWS mission, the protection of life and property.
+Amateur radio operators comprise a large percentage of the SKYWARN® volunteers across the country.
+The Amateur radio operators also provide vital communication between the NWS and emergency management if normal communications become inoperative.
+During the SKYWARN® Special Event operators will visit NWS offices and contact other radio operators across the world.

 SKYWARN® Recognition Day Operating Instructions

-1. Object For all amateur stations to exchange QSO information with as many NWS Stations as possible on 80, 40, 20, 15, 10, 6, and 2 meter bands plus the 70 centimeter band.
+- Object For all amateur stations to exchange QSO information with as many National Weather Service Stations as possible on 80, 40, 20, 15, 10, 6, and 2 meter bands plus the 70 centimeter band.
 Contacts via repeaters are permitted.
 SKYWARN® Recognition Day serves to celebrate the contributions to public safety made by amateur radio operators during threatening weather.

 - Date NWS stations will operate December 2, 2017, from 0000 – 2400 UTC.

 - Exchange: Call sign, signal report, QTH, and a one or two word description of the weather occurring at your site (“sunny”, “partly cloudy”, “windy”, etc.).

 - Modes: NWS stations will work various modes including SSB, FM, AM, RTTY, CW, and PSK31.
 While working digital modes, special event stations will append “NWS” to their call sign (e.g., N0A/NWS).

 - Station Control Operator: It is suggested that during SRD operations a non-NWS volunteer should serve as a control operator for your station.